mmore500/mmore500.github.io/_posts/2019-11-15-mpi-example.md

   // receive messages from each neighbor, in any order for (size_t i = 0; i < Cardi::Dir::NumDirs; ++i) {

+    // block until we get any message
     MPI_Status status;

-    // block for a message
     MPI_Probe(
       MPI_ANY_SOURCE,
       MPI_ANY_TAG,